-- using NIA and SIF third party calls to the wider industry to identify potential projects and solutions as identified in our Distribution System Operability Framework (DSOF) document, Innovation Strategy and ENA's electricity innovation strategy. - identifying learning and best practice development from other DNOs' projects that can be either integrated in to our 'business as usual' practices or developed further through innovation trials. - interacting with wider stakeholder groups such as community energy groups and DG operators' forums to understand their needs and challenges to shape our project programme. - investigating activities and innovations being developed outside of our direct industry to understand what can be learnt and adopted to improve our wider business operation.
+- Releasing NIA and NIC Third Party Calls to the wider industry to identify potential projects and solutions as identified in our Distribution System Operability Framework (DSOF) document, Innovation Strategy and ENA's Electricity Innovation Strategy. - Identifying learning and best practice development from other DNOs' projects that can be either integrated in to our business as usual practices or developed further through innovation trials. - Interacting with wider stakeholder groups such as community energy groups and DG operators' forums to understand their needs and challenges to shape our project programme. - Investigating activities and innovations being developed outside of our direct industry to understand what can be learnt and adopted to improve our wider business operation.

-Selecting and prioritising ideas
+Selecting and Prioritising Ideas